Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Discussion

 ASAS-SN is supported by the Gordon and Betty Moore Foundation through grant GBMF5490 to the Ohio State University and National Science Foundation (NSF) grant AST-1515927.
 Development of ASAS-SN has been supported by NSF grant AST-0908816, the Mt.
 Cuba Astronomical Foundation, the Center for Cosmology and AstroParticle Physics at the Ohio State University, the Chinese Academy of Sciences South America Center for Astronomy (CASSACA), the Villum Foundation, and George Skestos.

 Support for T.W.-S.H. was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51458.001-A awarded by the Space Telescope Science Institute (STScI), which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 P.J.V. is supported by the National Science Foundation Graduate Research Fellowship Program Under Grant No. DGE-1343012.
-C.R.-C. acknowledges financial support from the Chinese Academy of Sciences (CAS), through the CAS South America Center for Astronomy (CASSACA) and CONICYT grant CAS160313.
+C.R.-C. acknowledges financial support from the Chinese Academy of Sciences (CAS), through the CAS South America Center for Astronomy (CASSACA) and CONICYT grant CAS16013.
 K.Z.S., C.S.K., and T.A.T. are supported by NSF grants AST-1515876, AST-1515927, and AST-1814440.
 B.J.S., C.S.K., and K.Z.S. are supported by NSF grant AST-1907570/AST-1908952.
 B.J.S. is also supported by NSF grants AST-1920392 and AST-1911074.
 Support for J.L.P. and C.R.-C. is provided in part by ANID through the Fondecyt regular grant 1191038 and through the Millennium Science Initiative grant ICN12009, awarded to The Millennium Institute of Astrophysics, MAS.
 T.A.T. is supported in part by NASA grant 80NSSC20K0531.
 A.V.F.'s supernova research group at U.C.
-Berkeley has been supported by the TABASGO Foundation, Gary and Cynthia Bengier (T.d.J. was a Bengier Postdoctoral Fellow), the Christopher R. Redlich Fund, the Miller Institute for Basic Research in Science (A.V.F. is a Miller Senior Fellow), NASA/{\it HST} grant GO-15166 from STScI, and Google (K.D.Z. was a Google/Lick Predoctoral Fellow).
-Research by S.V. is supported by NSF grants AST-1813176 and AST-2008108.
+Berkeley has been supported by the TABASGO Foundation, Gary and Cynthia Bengier (T.d.J. was a Bengier Postdoctoral Fellow), the Christopher R. Redlich Fund, the Miller Institute for Basic Research in Science (A.V.F. is a Miller Senior Fellow), NASA/{\it HST} grant GO-15166 from STScI, and Google (K.D.Z. was a Google/Lick Predoctoral Fellow). \edit1{M.I. acknowledges the support from the National Research Foundation (NRF) grants 2020R1A2C3011091 and 2021M3F7A1084525, supervised by the Ministry of Science and ICT (MSIT) of Korea.
+H.D.J. is supported by the NRF grant 2022R1C1C2013543 funded by the MSIT of Korea.
+M.A.T. acknowledges support from the DOE CSGF through grant DE-SC0019323.} Research by S.V. is supported by NSF grants AST-1813176 and AST-2008108.

 Parts of this research were supported by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D), through project number CE170100013.

 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Department of Energy Computational Science Graduate Fellowship under Award Number DE-FG02-97ER25308.